npmcdn-to-unpkg-bot/Articles/The Module Pattern in JavaScript.md

 ## Design Patterns

-Design patterns are reusable solutions to commonly occuring problems in software design.
-They help us structure our code in an optimized way whilst meeting the needs of problems we are attempting to solve.
-Other programmers can easily read and maintain code writting using commonly used design patterns.
-They provide us a common vocabulary to describe solutions opposed to describing syntax and semantics (thanks Wikipedia).
+Design patterns are reusable structures and ways of thinking to solve commonly occuring problems in software design.
 A great advantage of using a design pattern to structure your code is that most patterns provide an out-of-the-box solution.
 Being out-of-the-box enables other programmers to easily step in, fix bugs or expand the existing codebase.
 Once a programmer is familiar with a popular design pattern such as the Module Pattern and becomes used to writing modular JavaScript, one can contribute to the development of libraries such as jQuery, Node and other open source projects.

 Patterns are not exact solutions to your problem; you still have to write your code.
 It rather provides a mental 'framework' or a solution scheme.
-If the programmers working on an application are able to think in the same way of structuring the code they are able to worry less about the structure and rather focus on the actual quality of the solution.
+If the programmers working on an application are able to think in the same way of structuring the code they are able to worry less about the structure and rather focus on the actual quality and optimization of the solution.

-`tl;dr design patterns are even hotter than your mixtape`

 Now that we have gotton this general introduction out of the way I would like to introduce a commonly used JavaScript design pattern: the Module Pattern.

 ## The Module Pattern

-The Module Pattern was popularized by Eric Miraglia in a blogpost back in 2007.
-He introduces us to the work of Douglas Crockford.
-His Module Pattern focusses on a couple of key principles in OOP (Object Oriented Programming).
+The Module Pattern was popularized by Eric Miraglia in a [blogpost](http://yuiblog.com/blog/2007/06/12/module-pattern/) back in 2007.
+He introduces us to the [work](http://javascript.crockford.com/private.html) of Douglas Crockford.
+His Module Pattern focuses on a couple of key principles in OOP (Object Oriented Programming).
 It is used to mimic classes in conventional software engineering and focuses on encapsulation of methods and variables.
-The pattern strives to improve the reduction of globally scoped variables.
+The pattern strives to improve the reduction of globally scoped variables and global namespace pollution.

 It enables programmers to write private methods and variables in anonymous functions prior to a return statement.
 Anything that is returned is regarded as public.
 This enables us to write API like strucutures in which programmers can interact with a piece of code in a limited way.

 To do all this funky stuff the Module Pattern relies on a couple of really sweet features in JavaScript.
-To understand it I will go back to the basics and gradually build it up.
+To understand how it works I will go back to the basics and gradually build it up to show you how.
 If you are already comfortable with specific topics feel free to skip chapters.
 In the end I will expand further on the Module Pattern and the Revealing Module Pattern.

 ## Classes in JavaScript